BeardedDonut/index-storage/README.md

 I decided to use Spring Boot for implementing the solution and wanted to also automate the testing and building process.
 The application is broken down into a 3 tiers
-- Controllers: Handle the HTTP requests and call the services accordngly with correct parameters to satisfy the request.
+- Controllers: Handle the HTTP requests and call the services accordingly with correct parameters to satisfy the request.
     - `IndexRecordController` is responsible to handle the HTTP requests coming to the `/api/index-record`.
 It should be able to handle requests for:
         - bulk file upload to the database
         - getting index record from database based on the Stock (e.g. "AA")